jac459/meta-SamsungTV2012/README.md

 Configure the flow
 As each network is different and IP-addresses vary, you need to tell Node-RED where to listen and talk to.
-The Node-RED flow needs to be told where it will receive the buttons pressed (MQTT on META) and what IP-address you Samsung TV has.
+The Node-RED flow needs to be told where it will receive the buttons pressed (MQTT on META) and what IP-address your Samsung TV has.
-In the flow SamsungTV2012, you'll see a box (it's in fact a 'node') at the left, called NEEO which represents the product MQTT running on the NEEO-Brain and at the right, a box called Samsung which represents your TV.
+When you look at the window with the SamsungTV2012-flow, you'll see an icon on the left called NEEO, representing the product MQTT running on the NEEO-Brain while at the right, a box called Samsung is present which represents your TV.
-Double click on the node named NEEO which will open the properties of this "node".
-Mosty of it is already configured, but we need to change the IP-address.
-Click on the pencil, right to the field named Server.
-Change the default IP-address and set it to <ip-address Brain> (without the < and >).
+In fact, its good practice to have the input to a flow on the left and the output to the right.

+We'll need to change the IP-address of our Samsung TV.
+To do so, double-click on the icon SamsungTV (output-node, so located at the right of the flow).
+You;ll see IP, with a default IP-address in it.
+Change the default IP-address and set it to the IP-address of your SamsungTV.
 Click "Update" at the right of this dialog and click 'Done".

-Now we'll change the IP-address of the node representing your Samsung TV by double clicking the box "TV".
-Change the IP-address in a similar way as done above, but now specifiy the IP-address of your Samsung TV.
+Now we'll check the IP-address of the connection to Mosquitto.
+The icon on the left, called NEEO represents the product MQTT running on the NEEO-Brain.
+Double click on that icon to open the properties of this "node".
+Now click on the pencil, right to the field named Server.
+You'll see that the IP-address is already configured as local (127.0.0.1), which is the correct value for a pre-configured NEEO eco system on your NEEO-Brain.
+If you're running mosquitto on another system, you'll have to fill the address of that mosquitto-system here.
+Again, on a pre-configured NEEO eco system on your NEEO-Brain, the node should be already correctly configured (IP: 127.0.0.1), so you do not need to change it.

 Last, we're going to "Deploy" this flow and the changes we made to it; Node-RED is already telling us that we have not-deployed changes by the bright red Icon labeled "Deploy: at the rioght, just besides the submenu icon (3 bars).
 You always need to look at the Deploy-icon to know if the last changes are actually activated...